The Interpretation Project led by the Brecknock Society and Museum Friends (BS&MF) in co-operation with Powys

-- List of objects in the Interpretation Project (Excel doc) (v5 10.12.18) - currently containing 186 objects to be in the Brecon, Brycheiniog and Art Galleries and the Courtroom.
+- List of objects in Interpretation Project (Excel file) (v8 06.11.19) - currently containing 280 objects to be in the Brecon and Brycheiniog Galleries, the Art Galleries, the Courtroom and the Schoolroom.
 The objects that have now been allocated to Volunteers are highlighted in Column C of the full list.

-- Pages of files of objects exported from Museum Modes database (medium resolution jpegs of each page of the files of objects exported for the Interpretation Project from the Museum’s Modes database).
+- Pages of files of objects exported from Museum Modes and other databases (medium resolution jpegs of each page of the files of objects exported for the Interpretation Project from the Museum’s Modes and other databases).

 - Process for delivery of outputs to y Gaer from the Interpretation Project.